 One can be a lifetime celibate and still be gay or straight.
 I have friends who are as gay as I am; they just don’t have sex anymore.
 Being gay brings with it a certain sensibility and mentality which goes beyond the physical sex act.
 There are your virgin teens and even those older, who think that they might be gay, and their parents will tell them, “How do you know if you haven’t had sex yet?”
 But that’s just it.
 If someone has gay feelings and thoughts but has not yet done anything about it, then they probably are gay.
 I always did like girls growing up, but I never considered that I might be straight because I didn’t desire to have sex with any of them.
 I always preferred boys.

 During my travels I have encountered certain individuals (some quite unattractive, I might add) who claimed to be bisexual.
 (What, do they have sex only twice a year?)
 But I interpret that as their being so desperate for love and sex that they will do it with anybody who will have them, male or female!
+In their situation, they feel that they can’t be too choosy.
 You know, first come, first served.
 It at least broadens their options.

 There are individuals who, because they still have not accepted the idea that two men or two women can have a relationship on equal terms, feel that they have to effect the manner of the opposite gender to attract a same-sex mate.
 That’s why we have your nelly queens, your butch dykes and your transvestites and transsexuals, not that I have anything against them.
 But I believe that these people think that they cannot relate romantically to someone of their own sex unless they act the opposite or seek someone who plays the opposite role, therefore justifying their particular proclivity.
 This is not just my theory.
 I have heard certain ones confirm this idea.
 One woman, when she found that she had feelings for other women, rather than accepting the fact that she might be gay, concluded that she must be a transgender and proceeded to have a sex change.
 So that makes things right then, huh?
 I love men because they are men, and not because I think that I am a woman by design.
 I am all man myself.